youngeunkwon0405/RL/README.md

-# Nemo-Reinforcer: A Scalable and Efficient Post-Training Library for Models Ranging from 1 GPU to 1000s, and from Tiny to >100B Parameters
+# Nemo-Reinforcer: A Scalable and Efficient Post-Training Library for Models Ranging from tiny to >100B Parameters, scaling from 1 GPU to 100s

 <!-- markdown all in one -->
 - [Nemo-Reinforcer: A Scalable and Efficient Post-Training Library for Models Ranging from 1 GPU to 1000s, and from Tiny to \>100B Parameters](#nemo-reinforcer-a-scalable-and-efficient-post-training-library-for-models-ranging-from-1-gpu-to-1000s-and-from-tiny-to-100b-parameters)